You'll Love the Food EVEN More Than the Name..

 Whatever.
 We raised three daughters – you can’t shock us that easily.

-Then we came to the spot where Baskin Robbins once stood.
-As “mommy,” I wondered where the ice cream wonderland that I’d spent so much time with three little girls was.
+When we came to the spot where Baskin Robbins once stood, I wondered where the ice cream wonderland that I’d spent so much time with my three little girls was.
 Adorably, they always called it “Baskets and Robins,” and we never saw fit to tell them the real name.
 Their’s was much cuter.

-As a BBQ fiend like none other, Michael only saw what now stood in “Baskets and Robins” old spot: “Dave’s Sticky Pig Smokehouse.”
+As a BBQ fiend like none other, Michael only saw what now stood in its place: “Dave’s Sticky Pig Smokehouse.”
 The boys eyes light up and I knew, immediately, what we’d be having for supper.

 There were quite a few people there when we walked in – always a good sign.
 Then again, we knew we’d made the right decision as soon as we got out of the car.
 We floated into the restaurant on the jet stream of an amazing smokey aroma.
 I knew that if I was enjoying the aroma, my BBQ obsessed husband had to be in 7th Heaven.